deis/deis/docs/installing_deis/quick-start.rst

 Generate a New Discovery URL
 ----------------------------

-To get started with provisioning Deis, we will need to generate a new Discovery URL.
 Discovery URLs help connect `etcd`_ instances together by storing a list of peer addresses and metadata under a unique address.
 You can generate a new discovery URL for use in your platform by running the following from the root of the repository: